A US biotechnology companyGilead Sciences has formalized an agreement with China to conduct clinical trials on Remdesivir.

 A spokeswoman for Gilead Sciences declined to say how many patients are receiving the drug or where they are.

-In clinical trials of Ebola patients, the drug was less effective than rival treatments.
-In animal studies, the drug helped reduce lung disease in mice infected with MERS, Middle Eastern respiratory syndrome.
-It's another coronavirus.
+In clinical trials of Ebola patients, the drug has been less effective than rival treatments.
+In animal studies, the drug has helped reduce lung disease in mice infected with MERS, Middle Eastern respiratory syndrome.
+It is another coronavirus.